 What essential oils to use in your trichotillomania shampoo?

 However you can choose to make your own solutions depending on your hair type and personal preferences.
 Make sure to use just a few drops per 100 mg of soap.
-Essential oils are strong and you need to be careful in how you use them.
+Essential oils for hair growth are strong and you need to be careful in how you use them.

 For scalp health, follicle care and hair re-growth, try: